VarunBarad/varunbarad.github.io/_posts/2026-03-24-pycharm-prevent-pycharmmisc-project.md

 <figure>
    <img
-     alt="Screenshot of PyCharm with an arrow pointing to the checkbox that needs to be unchecked" src="../assets/images/posts/pycharm-prevent-pycharmmisc-project/pycharm.webp"
+     alt="Screenshot of PyCharm with an arrow pointing to the checkbox that needs to be unchecked" src="../assets/images/posts/pycharm-prevent-pycharmmisc-project/pycharm.webp" />
-     style="width: fit-content; height: fit-content;" />
-  <figcaption style="text-align: center;">Screenshot of PyCharm with an arrow pointing to the checkbox that needs to be unchecked</figcaption>
+  <figcaption>Screenshot of PyCharm with an arrow pointing to the checkbox that needs to be unchecked</figcaption>
 </figure>